bitrise-io/devcenter/_articles/troubleshooting/frequent-ios-issues.md

 If you can't see your Xcode project's scheme during setup, or if you get a `The project named "Foo" does not contain a scheme named "Bar"` error during build, **check your Xcode project settings.**

 * Check if the desired Scheme is shared - Bitrise only works with shared schemes.
-* When you share your scheme the Xcode project changes.
+* When you share your scheme, the Xcode project changes.
 Don't forget to **commit** and to **push** your changes!
-* If the related validation is still running on Bitrise abort it and try to run it again.
+* If the related validation is still running on Bitrise, abort it and try to run it again.

 ![Xcode shared scheme](/img/ios/xcode-shared-scheme.png)